Doubtlessly, checkout is the grand finale that every store owners desire to achieve, and it’s also the empowerment of ecommerce success.

 It’s simple with the accordion style, which leaves the impression that it’s quick to finish.
 This makes the figment that you can fill in everything rapidly.

 Our brains think along these lines as well; you complete something through and through, and like this, their checkout procedure feels common while finishing it.

 Another genuine model is their blunder messages with the direct links to Term & Conditions, privacy, and return policy.
 Most checkout forms feature the fields in red when something is missing without giving an appropriate clarification of what to do.
 This makes dissatisfaction for the end client and builds the opportunity that they will leave the site.

-At the same time, customer can review their cart right along with the process of finalizing their orders.
+At the same time, customers can review their cart right along with finalizing their orders.

-Why is it not ideal using Magento 2 one step checkout for mobile?
+Why is it not ideal to use Magento 2 One Step Checkout for mobile?
 And how to fix it!

-So here is the undeniable truth: the mobile screen does not support one step checkout interface.
+So here is the undeniable truth: the mobile screen does not support the Magento 2 one step checkout interface.